keptn/keptn.github.io/content/docs/concepts/usecases/test_automation/index.md

 keywords: [keptn, use-cases]
 ---

+> **Challenge:** .

-With Keptn you can automate your tests by having Keptn triggering the test execution and evaluating the result, or even by letting Keptn deploying new versions of your applications to a test environment, triggering the test execution and eventually evaluating the result.
+Keptn helps automating your tests by having Keptn triggering the test execution and evaluating the result.
+You can even go one step further by letting Keptn deploying new versions of your applications to a test environment, which is then tested and evaluated.

+## Test Automation Process

-The following image shows the general workflow of how Keptn is automating your tests:
+The following image shows the general process of how Keptn is automating your tests:

 1. Keptn gets triggered by an external event.